As an Amazon Associate I earn from qualifying purchases.

 How to make Vegan Broccoli Salad

-- Make the vinaigrette by adding all the dressing ingredients to a small mixing bowl.
+Step 1: Make the vinaigrette by adding all the dressing ingredients to a small mixing bowl.

-- In a larger bowl, add all the salad ingredients
+Step 2: In a larger bowl, add all the salad ingredients

-- Pour the dressing, toss and serve!
+Step 3: Pour the dressing, toss, and then serve!

 Helpful Tips when Making Vegan Broccoli Salad